dvdvideo1234/Wrappers-Gmod/readme.md

 Generally, because I am lazy.
 This way the wrapper will get updated for every addon that uses it.
 Otherwise, I have to update each addon individually.

+### How is it better
+1. Wire [port direction can be configured using matrixes][ref-wire-conf] instead of long senseless arrays
+2. You can [override numpad using a wire port when connected][ref-wire-novr] `local w = self:WireRead("Width", true)`
+3. Dedicated connection, info, configuration and other already implemented methods/routines with type check
+4. Wrapping the [editable SENTs routines with no senseless tables passed down as arguments][ref-edit-pass].
+Indexing is automatic

 ### Ho to use
 1. In your `/lua` folder create a folder matching your addon name
   * This is done because you can make your files unique